WHY ATC COMMUNICATION PRACTICE MATTERS

 Approximately 70% of accidents and 10% of incidents are due to miscommunication.
 So what does that mean?
 Being aware of the dangers of miscommunication can do more than just make you a better pilot...it can keep you alive!

 ATC communication practice will help you become a better pilot as we have seen.
-Sign up for my free 30 minute consultation and we will look at how you can improve your communication easily.
+Sign up below and we can do some ATC communication practice and evaluate your situation.

 Training helps students catch and correct errors, improving both safety and efficiency